Do you have a Sam’s Club near you? I do, and I pay for a membership every year. I love Sam’s Club!

 I also like getting name brands for less than the cost of generic; the quality of everything at Sam’s is very good.

 Something else to consider is that we live very close to our Sam’s Club and that makes shopping there (and getting gas there) very convenient.
-I don’t drive across town to the other warehouse club that we have in our city, even though it’s a very popular one.
+The last town we lived in, the other warehouse club (Costco) was very popular but it was across town.
+I didn’t think it was worth the drive.
+But now we live literally down the street from Costco and have that membership PLUS a Sam’s membership.

 Whether a Sam’s Club membership is right for you really depends on so many things.
 Do you have limited storage?
 Do you live near enough that you would shop there often?
 How big is your family, and will you use up the things that you buy?
 Also – and this is very important – how likely are you to walk past a 65-inch HDTV that’s a great price if it wasn’t on your shopping list? 😀